aresdevo/animaide/README.md

 >
 > it remembers how the curve was before engaging the tool.
 >
-> You can save additional frames as bookmark for latter use.
+> You can save additional frames as bookmark for later use.
 You can find that option on a sub-panel called:
 > **Frame Bookmarks**
 >
 > ![Blend Frame](images/frame_bookmark.gif)